S1s-Z/SCL-RAI/README.md

 # SCL-RAI
 Hi, this is the code of our paper "SCL-RAI: Span-based Contrastive Learning with Retrieval Augmented Inference for Unlabeled Entity Problem in NER" accepted by COLING 2022.
+Our paper is available [here](https://arxiv.org/pdf/2209.01646.pdf)

 News: